picture: Aad Hoogendoorn

-The agenda of the IABR–Atelier Rotterdam steers the program of three consecutive Fridays.
-On the table will be issues like, amongst others, the future development of the Bospolder-Tussendijken quarter, the first quarter in Rotterdam where the Atelier actively explores the concept of the Energy Quarter.
+The agenda of the IABR–Atelier Rotterdam steered the program of three consecutive Fridays.
+On the table were issues like, amongst others, the future development of the Bospolder-Tussendijken quarter, the first quarter in Rotterdam where the Atelier actively explores the concept of the Energy Quarter.

 Test Site M4H+: the Merwe-Vierhavens District as a Showcase

 The IABR asked a number of parties that have been active in the district for quite some time to put together a program on the occasion of the biennale.

 Studio Makkink & Bey presented the Water School, welcoming visitors at its Marconistraat studio on six Fridays.
 The Water School, the prototype of a new kind of school currently under development, took the form of a work exhibition and a temporary knowledge center.
 The Studio used the biennale as a platform to propel plans for the school to the next level.

 Every Thursday in June, the five design offices united in the Keile Collective seized the opportunity provided by the IABR agenda to organize field trips, workshops, and lectures about and by businesses and entrepreneurs in the area, which linked issues such as waste, energy, water and food, and circular area development to the themes of the IABR.